The Legislation Allows:

-Just like the Oregon Death with Dignity Act, to be eligible, a person must be:
+To be eligible, a person must be:

-An adult, aged 18 or older
+- An adult aged 21 or older

-Mentally capable and making an informed healthcare decision
+- Mentally capable and making an informed healthcare decision

-The individual must be able to self-administer the medication.
+- The individual must be able to self-administer the medication.
 Self-administration does not include administration by intravenous (IV) injection or infusion by any person, including the doctor, family member or patient themselves.

-Two physicians must confirm that the person is terminally ill with a prognosis of six months or less to live, mentally capable and not being coerced.
+- Two physicians must confirm that the person is terminally ill with a prognosis of six months or less to live, mentally capable and not being coerced.

-A terminally ill person can withdraw their request for medication, not take the medication once they have it or otherwise change their mind at any point.
+- A terminally ill person can withdraw their request for medication, not take the medication once they have it or otherwise change their mind at any point.

-Physicians who participate and comply with all aspects of the law are given civil and criminal immunity.
+- Physicians who participate and comply with all aspects of the law are given civil and criminal immunity.

-Life insurance payments cannot be denied to the families of those who use the law.
+- Life insurance payments cannot be denied to the families of those who use the law.

-No physician, health provider or pharmacist is required to participate.
+- No physician, health provider or pharmacist is required to participate.

-Unused medication must be disposed of according to specified state and federal guidelines.
+- Unused medication must be disposed of according to specified state and federal guidelines.

 Additional Regulatory Requirements

-Two written requests are required, with a 15-day waiting period between the first and second request.
+- Two written requests are required, with a 15-day waiting period between the first and second request.
 Two people must witness each written request.

-Prescribing physicians must comply with medical-record documentation requirements and make records available to the state department of health.
+- Prescribing physicians must comply with medical-record documentation requirements and make records available to the state department of health.